Tuesday 26thJanuary Memorial of Saints Timothy and Titus, bishops

 The mother of Jesus and his brothers arrived at the house.
 Standing outside, they sent word to Jesus and called him.
 A crowd seated around him told him, “Your mother and your brothers and your sisters are outside asking for you.”
 But he said to them in reply, “Who are my mother and my brothers?”
 And looking around at those seated in the circle he said, “Here are my mother and my brothers.
 For whoever does the will of God is my brother and sister and mother.”

 The Gospel of the Lord.

 Lord Jesus, thank You for Your Word today.
-Through the prayers and example of Saints Cosmas and Damian reveal to us the mystery of Your Passion, Death, and Resurrection so that united with You we may joyfully proclaim the Gospel to all.
+Through the prayers and example of Sts Timothy and Titus inflame our hearts to always seek the Father’s will and the salvation of souls.
 Amen.